joeflaming777-lgtm/finance-project-/README.md

 - Session-based auth — each user's data is fully isolated
 - Auto-login after registration

+### 📧 Email Notifications (FinBot Support)
+- All transactional emails are sent from **FinBot Support** (`finbot067@gmail.com`) via Gmail SMTP
+- **Registration email** 🎉 — Welcome-aboard email sent automatically on new account creation
+- **Login notification** 👋 — Confirmation email sent on every successful login
+- **Account deletion OTP** 🔐 — 6-digit verification code emailed before permanent account deletion (expires in 10 minutes)
+- Emails are HTML-formatted with a premium dark design matching the app UI
+- Graceful fallback: if SMTP is not configured, the OTP is returned in the API response for dev/testing

 ### 💸 Transaction Tracking
 - Add **income** and **expense** transactions with category, description, and date
 - Delete transactions